numpy/numpy/doc/source/user/basics.performant_code.rst

 Dask
 ----

-Dask is an open-source library that provides advanced parallelism without requiring significant changes to existing code.
-It integrates seamlessly with NumPy and Pandas, allowing users to scale their computations from a single machine to a cluster.
+Dask is an open-source library that provides parallel compuing features not only for a single machine but also for a cluster of machines.
+It also provides ``DaskArray`` which has a similar API to NumPy's ``ndarray``.
+If you are familiar with NumPy, you can easily get started with ``DaskArray``.

 * Dask Documentaion: https://docs.dask.org/en/stable/
 * Dask GitHub Repository: https://github.com/dask/dask